 DAI held its very first a virtual event as a Master Class on this topic during World Alzheimer's Month in 2014.

 The DAI ED-SiG symposium is unique and different because it is the first in the history of DAI symposiums where the speakers were dementia advocates and professionals calling for co-designs with persons with dementia.
 Kate Swaffer chaired the symposium with distinguished speakers including dementia self-advocate Helga Rohra (a past DAI Board member) and researchers, Jacki Liddle, Lesley Palmer and Saskia Kuliga.
-The other remarkable achievement was the shift of voice from the 2015 ADI Conference, where Emeritus Professor Richard Fleming, architect Kirsty Bennett, and interior designer Debbie de Fiddes called for enabling design for people with dementia to inclusion of voice of persons with dementia.
+The other remarkable achievement was the shift of voice from the 2015 ADI Conference, where eminent professor Richard Fleming, architect Kirsty Bennett, and interior designer Debbie de Fiddes called for enabling design for people with dementia to inclusion of voice of persons with dementia.
 It showed the positive progress that DAI has made over the years in advocating for the voice, inclusion, and rights of persons with dementia.

-At the conference, we have DAI members who took to the stage at the ADI Conference to present their respective papers for the first time – Emily Ong (Singapore), William Yeates and Natalie Ive (Australia).
+At the conference, we have DAI members who took to the stage at the ADI Conference to present their respective papers for the first time - Emily Ong (Singapore), William Yeates and Natalie Ive (Australia).
 DAI is proud of its new advocates who are charting new heights in their advocacy work.
-Each of their papers focused on how they continue to live a positive and enabling life despite dementia by having a positive attitude, and with non pharmacological interventions, and support.
-It echoed the DAI mission – model living positively and beyond the diagnosis of dementia to other people with dementia and the wider community, and what living with purpose with dementia looks like.
+Each of their papers focused on how they continue to live a positive and enabling life despite dementia by having a positive attitude, intervention, and support.
+It echoed the DAI mission - model living positively and beyond the diagnosis of dementia to other people with dementia and the wider community, and what living with purpose with dementia looks like.

 DAI works indirectly with national dementia organizations or local Dementia Working Groups through its global members, who are also members of other organizations.
 For example, Julie Hyden, also an active member of the 3NDWG, is involved with webinars design for their local working group.